openmanuscript/openmanuscript/spec.md

 **OPEN MANUSCRIPT DATA SPECIFICATION**

 The Open Manuscript data specification is a set of files and directories contained within a single top level directory.
+All files are ASCII POSIX text files.

 - **manuscript directory** (required).
 Top level directory.
 This is the top level of the data.
 This specification imposes no restrictions on